Azure-Samples/modern-data-warehouse-dataops/e2e_samples/mdw_governance/README.md

 - **Data Factory** - with pipelines, datasets and linked services, a connection to Purview (tag), with Data Factory Managed Service Identity having Data Contributor rights in Purview
 - **Data Lake Store Gen2**
+- **Databricks** - with cluster-setup scripts and annymization notebook.
+Notice that there are additional resources deployed in a resource group named "databricks-rg-[prefix name of you solution]"
 - **KeyVault** with all relevant secrets stored.
 - **Purview** with the following connected services in Purview:
   - One Data Factory connection